1 Week in Mauritius: Ultimate 6, 7 or 8-Day Itinerary

 Ile aux Cerfs

-Day 4: Flic-en-Flac and the Black River Gorges National Park
+Day 4: Western Wonders – Flic en Flac and Black River Gorges National Park

 Now that you know the North and East of Mauritius like the back of your hand, I suggest you go for a little tour of the West Coast, which has nothing to envy to the rest of the island.